CMSgov/beneficiary-fhir-data/apps/bfd-server-plaid/dev/rust-notes.md

   Don't bother with intermediate steps like interprocess communication or Java interop;
     build a webapp that can support an entire query type end-to-end.

+## Development and Test

+### Problem: Test Data

+In development, how am I going to feed this thing a DB that I can actually test against?

+### Problem: Correctness Verification

+How am I going to verify that this works as expected?
+I don't think I want to reimplement our Integration Tests in Rust yet -- it'd take too much time right now, and should be deferred until I've proven the concept.

+What if I rig up the BFD Server app to passthrough queries to the Plaid app?
+It'd definitely incur a performance penalty, but that doesn't matter for local development and testing purposes.
+The penalty _might_ even be small enough that I could eventually use this mechanism as part of a release and testing strategy in `prod`.

+The main challenge with the passthrough approach is that both apps would need to talk to the same DB, which doesn't work with HSQL DB.
+Instead, I'll have to update the tests to use, or at least support, PostgreSQL.

+#### How Will I Update the Existing Build to Use PostgreSQL?

+Not as simple as it first appears: if I rig it up to launch PostgreSQL via Docker, there's no good way to clean up the container & DB afterwards.

+If I start PostgreSQL out-of-band and pass the DB URL in, there are a number of problems:

+1. We don't currently support passing in the DB username & password.
+    * Solution: These can be passed in the JDBC URL, e.g.
+      `jdbc:postgresql://localhost/test?user=fred&password=secret`.
+2. We don't create the DB schema.

+It'd also, in general, be good to add PostgreSQL support to the other projects.

+### Problem: Performance Verification

+How am I going to measure what performance impact all of this has?
+Improving performance is the primary goal of this whole effort.
+Short answer: I can't, right away.
+First, I'll have to either:

+* Implement query passthrough, and hope that it still shows a major improvement.
+* Update the performance tests (only) to directly hit the Plaid app.

+Regardless, both of those options will require me to implement all of the deployment changes necessary to standup the Plaid app alongside the existing BFD Server.
+That's a decent chunk of work, but I don't see how it can be avoided.

 ## Tooling Notes

 ### Installs